handley-lab/anesthetic/README.rst

 1. For large numbers of samples, kernel density estimation is slow, or inaccurate.
 There are now better state-of-the-art kernel density estimators, such as `fastKDE <https://pypi.org/project/fastkde/>`__, which ameliorate many of these difficulties.

 2. Existing tools can make it painfully difficult to define new parameters.
 Take for example the default cosmomc chain, which defines ``omegabh2``, but not ``omegab``.
-The transformation is easy, since ``omegab = omegabh2/ (H0/100)**2``, but writing this simple transformation in code is not easy. anesthetic solves this issue by storing the samples as a pandas array, for which the relevant code for defining the above new parameter would be
+The transformation is easy, since ``omegab = omegabh2/ (H0/100)**2``, but writing this simple transformation in code is not so trivial. anesthetic solves this issue by storing the samples as a pandas array, for which the relevant code for defining the above new parameter would be

 .. code:: python

-    from anesthetic.kde import load_nested_samples
+    from anesthetic.anesthetic import MCMCSamples

-    samples = load_nested_samples(file_root)       # Load the samples
+    samples = MCMCSamples.read(file_root)          # Load the samples

     h = samples['H0']/100                          # Define h
     samples['omegab'] = samples.omegabh2/h**2      # Define omegab
     samples.tex['omegab'] = '\Omega_b'             # Label omegab

     samples.plot_1d('omegab')                      # Simple 1D plot

 3. Many KDE plotting tools have conventions that don't play well with uniformly distributed parameters, which is a pain if you are trying to plot priors along with your posteriors.
 This tool has a sensible mechanism, by defining the contours by the amount of iso-probability mass they contain, but colouring the fill in relation to the probability density of the contour.